Wiper-R/shortcut/README.md

 # Shortcut (URL Shortener)

-Shortcut is make to overcome some flaws of other url shorteners out there
+Originally conceived as my college project, Shortcut has evolved over time with occasional refinements.
+This project aims to overcome the shortcomings found in existing URL shorteners.

 ## Tech Stack